The Youth Provincial Championship Program

 Age Eligibility Requirements

-Youth leagues exist throughout Alberta where youth members can learn the sport, develop their skills and compete in weekly competition.
-For more information on how you can become a member of a youth league, get in touch with one of our Youth League Contacts.
-If interested in creating a youth league or becoming involved as a volunteer or youth coach, please contact DA Youth Director.
+Youth clubs exist throughout Alberta where youth members can learn the sport, develop their skills and compete in weekly competition.
+For more information on how you can become a member of a youth club, get in touch with one of our Youth Club Contacts.
+If interested in creating a youth club or becoming involved as a volunteer or youth coach, please contact DA Youth Director.

 The Provincial Championship is held in various locations throughout Alberta and always on the last “full” weekend in February.

 - Day 1 - competitors are placed into the round robin sections based on the Youth Ranking list.

 - Day 2 - competitors will be seeded into the round robin draw based on the number of points achieved from Day 1.
 Ties for seeding are based on their current position on the ranking list.

 Format of the Provincials